pmcgrenery/WxBrief/README.md

     - Clear presentation of weather data.
     - Plain English conversion of raw METAR and TAF for non-professional users.
     - Presentation of the current flight conditions (VFR/MVFR/IFR/LIFR) for non-professional pilots.
+    - Easy to use on a mobile device.

 - Cons:
     - No radar or satellite information.